 Renata is a Roia Hapori – Community Lawyer on our RILAS team, providing legal help for refugee family reunification.
 You can contact Renata at:

 Rob is a Kaiārahi / Project Coordinator working specifically in alcohol licensing.
 Rob supports communities in the Wellington and Hutt Valley to navigate new licence and renewal processes, from initially objecting to participating in decision making hearings.

 Stacey is from Ngā Puhi and is a Rōia Hapori (Community Lawyer) in the Pou Whirinaki (Services to Māori) team.
 She gives advice on legal matters in the office and at outreach clinics throughout the Wellington region.
 Stacey has come to CLWHV from the Community Law Marlborough, where she has done similar work.
 She also sits on the executive for Ngā Kaiāwhina Hapori Māori o te Ture, the national Māori caucus for the Community Law movement.

->

-> Stephen joined Community Law in January 2020 as a Senior Lawyer / Rōia Hapori.
+Stephen joined Community Law in January 2020 as a Senior Community Lawyer / Rōia Hapori Matua and is also the Kaihautū of the General Legal Services team.
 He has several years’ experience as a trade union lawyer in Tāmaki Makaurau / Auckland, and before that as a family and criminal litigator in Te Whanganui-a-Tara / Wellington.

->

-> Te Irirangi Stevens
+Te Irirangi Stevens

 Te Irirangi (Ngati Porou, Tūwharetoa) is the Kaitiaki o te Whare Mahi o Te Awa Kairangi, in charge of oversight at our Lower Hutt office.
 She also coordinates our community education programme, including community advocacy training and the REP.